sprinteiro/spark-cluster-docker/README.md

 * __Option A__.
 As a two-node cluster in a single Docker container, you will need to have installed [Docker](https://www.docker.com/get-docker).
 Tested with Docker version 17.05.0-ce.

 * __Option B__.
 As a two-node (multi-node) cluster with Vagrant and VirtualBox, each is deployed in a Docker container.
-Tested with Vagrant 1.9.1 version and VirtualBox version 5.1.22.
+Tested with [Vagrant](https://www.vagrantup.com) 1.9.1 version and [VirtualBox](https://www.virtualbox.org) version 5.1.22 and 5.1.26.

+Tested on Ubuntu 14.04.5 LTS 64 bit, kernel version #112~14.04.1-Ubuntu.

 # Option A. Run a two-node cluster in a single Docker container
 ---